automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Albertadromeus.md

 # Albertadromeus
-## Description: This petite ornithopod was recently discovered in Canada.
+## This petite ornithopod was recently discovered in Canada.